-Trainings available in family literacy based on the 2007 Head Start Act which includes: Interactive activities between parents and children, parents as first teacher, education for self-sufficiency that leads to economic and financial literacy, and age-appropriate education.
+Family literacy trainings and activities are offered to families throughout the program year, and are based on the 2007 Head Start Act which includes: Interactive activities between parents and children, parents as first teacher, education for self-sufficiency that leads to economic and financial literacy, and age-appropriate education.

 Instruction based classes, offered at a variety of times, on the five subjects needed to pass the GED exam.
 Classes are available at different ability levels and are designed around individual student’s needs.